jvican/jvican.github.io/content/post/reduce-compile-times.md

 There's a bright future ahead of us and we are working hard to get there.

-In the meanwhile, this blog post aims to provide all the possible data to alleaviate your compile times and make your team more productive with Scala.
+In the meanwhile, this blog post aims to provide all the possible data to alleaviate the compile times of users that leverage automatic typeclass derivation.
+I hope this blog post helps make your team more productive with Scala.